Skip to main content

 So, in this exact scenario, you could be putting an extra $36,000 into your tax-free bucket each year even after maxing out your 401(k)-employee deferral of $23,000.
 Doing this over the course of 10, 15, or 20 years can result in tax-free dollars that otherwise wouldn’t be available.
 That’s the power of the mega backdoor Roth 401(k) strategy and how it can be utilized.

-This strategy is typically utilized by high income earners with extra cash flow available.
+This strategy is typically utilized by people with extra cash flow available.
 You need to evaluate your cash flow before deciding if this strategy can work for you and what amount (if any) may be good to contribute to the after-tax 401(k).
 In addition to working with a financial advisor, you should consult with a tax professional.

 I'm here to help you feel more confident about your financial future.
 Learn more about me